material-motion/material-motion/concepts/patterns.md

 > Imagine a platform that executes user input on the main thread of the application while Tween animations are executed on a separate process altogether.
 A Gesture Execution would likely execute on the main thread.
 A Tween Execution would likely execute some or all of its logic on the separate process.

-## The Director/Description pattern
+## The Coordination/Description pattern

-A **Director** is a coordinating entity that describes an interactive experience by creating Descriptions and associating them with specific elements.
+A **Coordination** is a coordinating entity that describes an interactive experience by creating Descriptions and associating them with specific elements.

 > Imagine a transition between two states.
-A Director might create a Timeline and associate a variety of Tweens to various elements in the scene.
+A Coordination might create a Timeline and associate a variety of Tweens to various elements in the scene.

-Directors may use Descriptions that build upon any of the available Primitives.
+Coordinations may use Descriptions that build upon any of the available Primitives.
 This enables the expression of **coordinated interactions**.

 > Imagine a set of avatars as being draggable and, when not being dragged, the avatars gravitate toward the edges of a defined area.
-The Director might associate a Draggable Description with a given avatar.
-The Director might also associate a Spring Attachment Description to the avatar once the user has released it.
+The Coordination might associate a Draggable Description with a given avatar.
+The Coordination might also associate a Spring Attachment Description to the avatar once the user has released it.

-**Multiple Directors** can affect a given set of elements.
+**Multiple Coordinations** can affect a given set of elements.
 The software designer is able to choose reasonable lines of responsibility.

 > Imagine a horizontal carousel that can be expanded full screen.
-One Director might govern the horizontal movement of the carousel.
-Another Director might govern the expansion/collapse of the carousel to/from full screen.
+One Coordination might govern the horizontal movement of the carousel.
+Another Coordination might govern the expansion/collapse of the carousel to/from full screen.

-It is important that the Director not have direct access to the Executions that implement the system.
-This separation of concerns allows Directors to live in the application space, while Executions are free to live anywhere else.
+It is important that the Coordination not have direct access to the Executions that implement the system.
+This separation of concerns allows Coordinations to live in the application space, while Executions are free to live anywhere else.

 ## Next up: Runtimes

-The system that coordinates Directors, Descriptions, and Executions is the [Runtime](runtimes.md).
+The system that coordinates Coordinations, Descriptions, and Executions is the [Runtime](runtimes.md).